Last updated on September 4, 2025

 Curse of Bounty | Illustration by Kieran Yanner

-Starter Commander seems like a successful product for what it’s trying to do.
-These decks do a good job of introducing some popular themes and tribes to new players and make picking up the game easier.
-I don’t know if there’s as much here for veteran players looking for value or competitive decks, but I think it would be a fun activity to get together with your playgroup and try these out for a more casual game.
+Starter Commander is a great product for what it’s trying to do.
+These decks do a good job of introducing popular themes and tribes to players and make picking up the game easier.
+I don’t know if there’s as much here for veteran players looking for value or competitive decks, but I think it is a fun activity to get together with your playgroup and try these out for a more casual game.

 -